SDTC-CPMed/scDrugPrio/README.md

 scRNA-seq data for multiple sclerosis patients were retrieved from GEO (GSE138266)[^1]

 scRNA-seq data for Crohn's disease patients were retrieved from GEO (GSE134809)[^2]

-### Data processing

-Data was processed as described in ***REFERENCE TO PUBLISHED MANUSCRIPT***.

-### Creation of 3D network visualization for interaction between plasma cell DEGs and drug candidates

-In order to better understand the interactions between DEGs and drug candidates, selected based on zc < -1.64 and dc < 1, we created a 3D [visualisation](https://scpred.shinyapps.io/3D_network/) for the most central cell type (plasma cells) in the antigen induced arthritis mouse data.
-Interactions between DEGs (blue) are representing protein-protein interactions (PPI) described in the literature-curated PPI network by do Valle et al.[^3].
-DEGs node size is based on fold change.
-Drug candidates are connected to their respective gene drug targets by edges.
-Potential drug candidates are shown in red.
-Established drugs for human rheumatoid arthritis are represented in yellow.
-The higher the absolute value of a drugs Y-axis value the higher the drug rank.
-Drug candidates that counteracted at least one DEGs fold change received positive Y-axis values while drug candidates that did not counteract the fold change of any targeted DEG received negative Y-axis values.
-By clicking on one of the nodes, the neighbouring nodes are highlighted.
-The visualization was created in R version 4.1.1.
-The following R packages were used: igraph (1.2.6), plotly (4.10.0), shiny (1.6.0) and shinyjs (2.0.0).

 ### Replication